caproto/caproto/doc/source/install.rst

 .. code-block:: bash

-   git commit -n "test"  # commits anyway
+   git commit -nam "test"  # commits anyway

 You can run the checks manually on all files.